 George HW Bush announces the unilateral withdrawal of thousands of nuclear weapons.
 This is the largest reduction in nuclear weapons.
-All tactical weapons of the US Army in Europe are removed, half of those of the navy are destroyed and the rest removed and put
+All tactical weapons of the US Army in Europe are removed, half of those of the navy are destroyed and the rest removed and put in storage,

 Crimea.
 Dacha of Mikhail Gorbachev.
 During the hostage taking of the Communist Party Secretary, his subordinates with the briefcase with the missile launch codes stay in the house next door and realize that their equipment no longer has any connection with the outside.
-Civilian power
+Civilian power has lost control

 NEC’s Sumiro Iijima discovers carbon nanotubes

 Bob Peurifoy resigns from Sandia.
 The battle of a lifetime for greater nuclear weapons security in peacetime has now been successful.
-What years before was seen as an unnecessary potential reduction in weapon efficiency in wartime is now regarded as a necessary feature of any
+What years before was seen as an unnecessary potential reduction in weapon efficiency in wartime is now regarded as a necessary feature of any nuclear weapon.